Code-Institute-Submissions/nic-was-project-budget_AprResub/README.md

 ## Testing
-- clicked on all links to make sure they go to the correct path, where the did not, I updated the paths accordingly
+- Clicked on all links to make sure they go to the correct path, where the did not, I updated the paths accordingly.
+- Tested pep8 compliance for python code on http://pep8online.com/checkresult, corrected all errors and warnings.

 ## Deployment
-Auto deploy to Heroku through github updates
+Auto deploy to Heroku through github updates.

 ### Acknowledgements
-- Thank you Glen, Cheryl and Neville for helping with a lot of user testing for me
+- Thank you Glen, Cheryl and Neville for helping with a lot of user testing.